Skip to Content

 Back to TOP

 If I submitted a complete application within the last 2 years, do I need to submit a new application?
-Yes, but you could submit a Reapplication rather than the full Application.
-However, some documents have an expiration date.
-You may need to provide updated documents such as a 3-year driving history, Authorization and Release, etc. Please carefully read the reapplication and the General Application Checklist.
+Yes, but you should submit a Reapplication rather than the full Application.
+You will be required to update your information and may have to work with the NCBE on an updated background investigation.
 Back to TOP

-Are internships considered employment?
+Are internships considered employment for application purposes?
 Yes.
 Include all internships, whether paid or unpaid, in the "Employment History" section of your application.
 Back to TOP

 I have a copy of my MPRE.
 May I upload that as proof that I have passed with a score of 86 or above?
 No. If you took the MPRE in 1999 or after, then you must contact the NCBE and request that your MPRE score be sent directly to Admissions.
+For scores earned prior to 1999, you will need to contact the jurisdiction in which you took the exam.
 Back to TOP

 The NCBE only has records of MPRE scores going back to 1999.
 What should I do if I sat for that exam before 1999?